 Try giving an experience or course where the lucky recipient will try or learn something new (this also handily requires little or no packaging).
 There are plenty of online and in-real-life courses out there to satisfy every curiosity.
 Help someone get to grips with all things sustainable with a course at the Centre for Alternative Technology in Powys, Wales, where they cover all aspects of green living: from environmental building, eco-sanitation and renewable energy to energy efficiency and organic growing.
 Help save ancient woods under threat and create new native woodland in the UK buy gifting a membership to the Woodland Trust.

-If they’re a foodie, consider fermentation, pickling and jam making with our award-winning producer Newton & Pott in Hackney or a casual afternoon whipping up British free-range charcuterie in the Norfolk countryside with Marsh Pig for the wannabe self-sufficient carnivore.
+If they’re a foodie, consider fermentation, pickling and jam making with our producers Newton & Pott or Little Duck The Picklery, both in Hackney, or a casual afternoon whipping up British free-range charcuterie in the Norfolk countryside with Marsh Pig for the wannabe self-sufficient carnivore.
 Send them to Hobbs House Bakery in Chipping Sodbury for a course by the Fabulous Baker Brother Tom Herbet or for the ultimate last minute gift pop ’em a Farmdrop gift card.
 There’s always foraging and mushroom hunting to be done too, just so it’s clear your friends and family know you’re a funghi to be with…

 Give less, give better